 On the Verge of a Cure: The Latest in Baldness Research

-Therapies slow hair loss, but none reverse it – until now.
-Here’s why scientists think they may on the path to a baldness cure.
+For years, therapies have been used to slow down hair loss, but none have truly reversed it—until now.
+Here's why researchers believe they may be on the verge of a baldness breakthrough.

-Alopecia, also known as baldness, affects about 40 percent of women and half of all men by age 70.
-It starts around age 30 and becomes worse over time.
-Unless you’re one of the lucky few, you’ll probably experience this problem too.
+Alopecia, or baldness, affects approximately 40% of women and half of all men by the time they reach 70.
+It usually begins around age 30 and worsens as time goes on.
+If you're not one of the fortunate few, this may become a concern for you as well.

 WAY-316606 Stops Hair Loss

-Earlier this year, researchers at the University of Manchester’s Centre for Dermatology Research announced that soon we might have a cure for baldness.
+Earlier this year, researchers at the University of Manchester’s Centre for Dermatology Research made a promising announcement: a potential cure for baldness could soon be on the horizon.

-Cyclosporine A, an immunosuppressant prescribed to patients to psoriasis, arthritis, and Crohn’s disease, appears to stimulate hair growth.
-It inhibits SFRP1, a protein that slows the growth of hair follicles.
-Both animal and human studies confirm its beneficial effects.
+Cyclosporine A, an immunosuppressant commonly prescribed to treat conditions like psoriasis, arthritis, and Crohn’s disease, has shown surprising effects in stimulating hair growth.
+It works by inhibiting SFRP1, a protein known to slow the growth of hair follicles.
+Both animal and human studies have shown positive results, sparking optimism in the medical community.

 Sandalore Stimulates Hair Growth